pverscha/phd_thesis/18-chapter_7_other_projects.md

 To resolve the issue of undecidability, we propose that no choice should be made at all.
 For undecidable cases for protein removal (Occam’s razor), no protein should be removed, and for undecidable cases of protein subgroups (anti-Occam’s razor), the protein in question should remain in its own subgroup.

-\label{fig:pout2prot_tool_comparison} shows the result of the comparison between five protein grouping tools: PIA, Fido (integrated into Percolator), MetaProteomeAnalyzer (MPA), X!TandemPipeline, and Pout2Prot.
+\autoref{fig:pout2prot_tool_comparison} shows the result of a comparison between five protein grouping tools: PIA, Fido (integrated into Percolator), MetaProteomeAnalyzer (MPA), X!TandemPipeline, and Pout2Prot.
 To run tests with each tool, appropriate input files that reflect the test cases were created manually, and these are all available on the Pout2Prot GitHub repository.
 If a test case did not produce the expected output, it was investigated more closely to ensure this was not the result of differences between, or potential errors in, these input files.
 For undecidable cases, it was verified that the random choice behavior could be observed (i.e., multiple analyses, different results).